 We take a multidisciplinary approach to the issue, blending bioacoustic and psychophysical methods with computational modelling to identify the cues which the healthy auditory system uses to selectively focus attention in acoustically lively environments.
 This includes the examination of a number of basic perceptual questions that have implications for the manner in which much of this information is processed and integrated with other spatial senses (vision in particular).
+Furthermore, in a conversation between individuals, a listener has to constantly switch their attention from person to person to follow the conversation.
+We have recently shown that attention deficits have a profound effect on the ability to listen effectively in noisy environments, however, very little is currently known about the mechanism and costs of attention switching.
 Additionally, we are interested in the mechanisms by which the auditory system accommodates to changes in the inputs produced by age-related changes in ear shape and sensitivity.
 The outcomes of this research are informing the design of next generation hearing aids.

 Project Title: Perception of auditory motion